 We can predict some of these variables before the procedure, but some are unknown.
 This means we can provide an estimated quote for a procedure, but the final amount will sometimes be different.

 In most cases, the cost of an excision procedure is subsidised by Medicare (for Australian citizens).
-Our fee for an excision is calculated so that the amount paid by Medicare is approximately half of the total.
+Our fee for an excision is calculated so that you pay an out-of-pocket expense (e.g. $150, 200 or $300) above the Medicare rebate amount.
 The amount paid by Medicare varies according to the location on the body and size of the excision, as well as the pathology result.
 This means that the Medicare rebate — and the total fee — is unknown until after the procedure.
-(See examples below.)

 - The size of the excision is less than 15 mm